ToneAr/.fish/README.md

 I got lazy so this was generated using Claudeand edited a bit for now:

 # Fish Shell Configuration
-A comprehensive Fish shell configuration with dynamic theme management, project organization utilities, and system accent color synchronization.
+A Fish shell configuration with dynamic theme management, project organization utilities, and system accent color synchronization.

 ## Features
 ### Dynamic Theme Management